 But there are also property taxes and homeowners insurance (and possibly mortgage insurance too).
 Together, this is known as PITI, or principal, interest, taxes, and insurance.

 If your property taxes or insurance bill increase, your monthly payment can increase also, assuming your mortgage is impounded.

 Those who pay a portion of taxes and insurance each month to their loan servicer might see their mortgage go up despite the fixed interest rate.

 The good news is it’s generally a negligible amount, though lately some homeowners have seen much large insurance premiums.
 Or property tax assessments.
 But this is unavoidable regardless of loan type.

 Types of Fixed-Rate Mortgages

-The next most popular term for a fixed mortgage is the 15-year fixed loan, which amortizes over fifteen years, bumping up monthly mortgage payments significantly, but reducing the amount of interest paid throughout the duration of the loan considerably.
+It bumps up monthly mortgage payments significantly, but reduces the amount of interest paid throughout the duration of the loan considerably.